williamsryan/OpenDDS-debloat/README.md

 For changing compilation flags, put all content in: `ACE_wrappers/include/makeinclude/platform_linux_clang.GNU`

+OpenDDS is an open-source C++ implementation of the Object Management Group's specification "Data Distribution Service for Real-time Systems".
+Although OpenDDS is itself developed in C++, Java and JMS bindings are provided so that Java applications can use OpenDDS.
+OpenDDS also includes support for the DDS Security specification.

 OpenDDS is an open-source C++ implementation of the Object Management Group's specification "Data Distribution Service for Real-time Systems" (DDS), as well as some other related specifications.
 These standards define a set of interfaces and protocols for developing distributed applications based on the